Effect of initial microstructure on its evolution and $\alpha \rightarrow \omega$ phase transition in Zr under hydrostatic loading: Introduction

+{ A special industry produces nano-grained materials by severe plastic deformation under high pressures, and corresponding basic science studies the evolution of microstructural parameters \cite{edalati2022nanomaterials}.
+However, the individual role of plastic straining and pressure is not clear. }

-It is well known that plastic deformation strongly affects phase transformations in various materials \cite{levitas-mechchem-04,levitas-prb-04,Blank-Estrin-2014,Edalati-Horita-16,Gaoetal-19,Levitas-JPCM-18,Levitas-MT-19}, however, its general understanding and quantitative descriptions are still lacking.
-For example, the well-known hcp ($\alpha$) to simple hexagonal ($\omega$) phase transformation of Zr has been reported over a broad pressure range of 1.2 - 7 GPa \cite{Zilbershtein-75,Banerjee-2007,Perez-2009,Edalatietal-MSEA-2009,Zhilyaevetal-MSEA-2011,Blank-Estrin-2014,KKP-Levitas-Acta-2020}, which shows largely scattered data from various researchers, some results are even contradictory.
-It is also found for various materials, including Zr, Ti, and Fe, that plastic straining (e.g., by hydroextrusion) prior to transformation increases pressure hysteresis under hydrostatic loading (defined as the difference between pressures for the initiation of the direct and reverse transformations) \cite{Blank-Estrin-2014}.
+It is well known that plastic deformation strongly affects phase transformations in various materials \cite{levitas-mechchem-04,levitas-prb-04,Blank-Estrin-2014,Edalati-Horita-16,Gaoetal-19,Levitas-JPCM-18,Levitas-MT-19,Levitas-MT-23}, however, its general understanding and quantitative descriptions are still lacking.
+For example, the well-known hcp ($\alpha$) to simple hexagonal ($\omega$) phase transformation of Zr has been reported over a broad pressure range of { 0.67} - 7 GPa \cite{Zilbershtein-75,Banerjee-2007,Perez-2009,Edalatietal-MSEA-2009,Zhilyaevetal-MSEA-2011,Blank-Estrin-2014,KKP-Levitas-Acta-2020,Lin-Levitas-MRL-23}, which shows largely scattered data from various researchers, some results are even contradictory. { In comparison, under hydrostatic loading, this PT occurs in the pressure range of 5 - 17 GPa \cite{Velisavljevic-etal-11,Liu-etal-23,Anzellini-etal-20,Kumaretal-Acta-20}.} It is also found for various materials, including Zr, Ti, and Fe, that plastic straining (e.g., by hydroextrusion) prior to transformation increases pressure hysteresis under hydrostatic loading (defined as the difference between pressures for the initiation of the direct and reverse transformations) \cite{Blank-Estrin-2014}.
 However, it is also reported that if transformation occurs during the plastic straining (e.g., during plastic shearing at high pressures), then the pressure hysteresis for $\alpha \rightarrow \omega$ phase transformation in Zr and Ti reduces down to zero \cite{Zilbershtein-75,Blank-Estrin-2014}.